ROCm/rocFFT/docs/how-to/enabling-logging.rst

       The amount of data logged can become very large, particularly for 2D and 3D transforms, so logging it to a file instead of stderr is usually a good idea.
 See the next section for more details.

-      Writing the data involves extra ``hipMemcpy`` operations, which affects performance.
+      Writing the data involves extra ``hipMemcpy`` operations and serializing the data to the log can also take a significant amount of time.
+Both of these factors affect performance.

 *  **Runtime compilation logging**: Logs details about runtime compilation during plan creation, including the following: